khelnagar/cognito-amplify-example/README.md

 	- `defineAuthChallenge_passwordless`
 	- `verifyAuthchallenge_passwordless`
 	- `preSignup_passwordless`
-4. Lambda function as a backend for the developer authentication flow as in `developer_auth_lambda`
+4. Identity pool with both user pool and custom developer as authentication providers.
+This is used to provide auth/unauth identities and issue temporary credentials for using AWS services
-5. Identity pool with both user pool and custom developer as authentication providers
+5. Two IAM roles for authenticated and unauthenticated user access to the app as in `identityPoolRoles`
-6. Two IAM roles for authenticated and unauthenticated user access to the app as in `identityPoolRoles`
+6. Two DynamoDB tables which will be used as an example for auth/unauth user access to the app
-7. Two DynamoDB tables which will be used as an example for auth/unauth user access to the app
+7. Lambda function as a backend for the developer authentication flow as in `developer_auth_lambda`